-Total no. of affected employees/ workers No. of employees/workers that are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment FY 2022-23 FY 2021-22 FY 2022-23 FY 2021-22 Employees No employees ha ave suffered from a elated injury or ill-health or Workers fatalities in the current and previous financial year.
+of affected s/ workers No. of employees/workers that are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment FY 2022-23 FY 2021-22 FY 2022-23 FY 2021-22 Employees No employees ha No employees have suffered from any high consequence work related injury or ill-health or Workers fatalities in the current and previous financial year.

 4. Does the entity provide transition assistance programs to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
-(Yes/ No)
+(Yes/No)